Message from the Director

 Welcome to the Schwartz/Reisman Emergency Medicine Institute

-Finally, I would like thank Gerald Schwartz and Heather Reisman for their ongoing, support and engagement with the SREMI team.
-Their incredible generosity continues to transform the way emergency department patients are cared for today, and in the future.
+Finally, I am very grateful to Gerald Schwartz and Heather Resiman for their generous support and ongoing engagement with the SREMI team.
+Their commitment to a shared vision of academic excellence and leadership in emergency medicine is both unique and remarkable.
+Together, we are transforming the way ED patients are cared for both today and in the future.

 Dr. Bjug Borgundvaag PhD MD CCFP(EM)